Understanding Square Chargeback Rules and Policies

 Certain Items are Ineligible

-Not all product categories are covered by chargeback protection; the company exempts certain high-risk categories such as electronics, collectibles, and art.
+Not all product categories are covered by Square Chargeback Protection; the company exempts certain high-risk categories such as electronics, collectibles, and art.
 Merchants selling any of these items (and others) aren’t protected by the chargeback policy.
 Other factors may disqualify a purchase for coverage, as well.

 Revenue from ineligible purchases is automatically frozen until the dispute process is resolved.
 That could take up to 90 days for an initial decision, and up to an additional 60 days if the customer decides to appeal.
 In total, up to five months could potentially pass before you finally see your money returned—assuming it ever gets returned at all.